-Over 3 Decades of State and Federal Litigation Experience
+Over 46 years of Combined Experience in State and Federal Litigation

 When you are facing something as serious as petitioning for a domestic violence injunction, you will need a steadfast and assertive advocate to help you build a strong case.
-Attorney John D. Mills, P.A. has been practicing law for 31 years and knows how to navigate the legal system for his clients.
-Whether you seek a temporary or final injunction in Fort Myers, Attorney Mills will do his best to secure the protection you and your child need.
+Our attorneys have 46 years of combined experience and know how to navigate the legal system for his clients.
+Whether you seek a temporary or final injunction in Fort Myers, our attorneys will do his best to secure the protection you and your child need.

 Individuals who have been the victim of domestic violence or fear they will be may petition for an injunction for protection against such violence.
 Recall that Florida law defines domestic violence as any assault, battery, sexual assault, stalking, kidnapping, false imprisonment, or any criminal offense resulting in the physical injury or death of a family or household member.
 The petitioner must show that they are a victim of such domestic violence or reasonably believe that they were in immediate danger of becoming one.

 To qualify for a domestic violence injunction, the petitioner and respondent must be family or household members who are or were living together in the same, single dwelling unit.
 If the partners are parents of a child in common, they do not have to have been married or lived together to petition for an injunction.

 Florida offers two types of injunctions – temporary injunctions and final injunctions.
 A temporary (ex parte) injunction is designed to provide immediate protection from the abuser.
 If the judge decides the petition reasonably points to an immediate threat of domestic violence, they will grant a temporary injunction of protection.
 The petitioner will not have to testify, and the abuser does not need to be present.
 The temporary injunction takes effect as soon as the abuser is served with a copy of the order.